apache/flink/docs/dev/table/sql.zh.md

 String[] fieldNames = {"product", "amount"};
 TypeInformation[] fieldTypes = {Types.STRING, Types.INT};
 tableEnv.registerTableSink("RubberOrders", fieldNames, fieldTypes, csvSink);
-// run a SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
+// run an SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
   "INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");
 {% endhighlight %}